 We partner with the top and cutting-edge medical technology partners to enable the availability of high-quality medical supplies.
 With a vast & wide range of medical consumables and healthcare products listed on our website, KOGLAND today is one of India’s fastest-growing online surgical supply stores with a ten-fold increase in revenues, steady growth in online traffic, aggressive hiring, and scaling up plans.

-Kola Tytler (from Milano, Metropolitan City of Milan, Italy) started Dropout SRL over 4 years ago.
+Kola Tytler (from Milano, Metropolitan City of Milan, Italy) started Dropout SRL about 5 years ago.

 In the second part of the year, we will increase our focus in providing our vast traffic (over 500 thousand unique visitors have landed to dropoutmilano.com between December 2021 and February 2022) with dropout branded products to suit the taste of streetwear wearers.

-Sander Visser (from ) started Checkout Page almost 5 years ago.
+Sander Visser (from ) started Checkout Page over 5 years ago.